 6. Augmented Reality Smart Glasses- Worth $17.72 Bn by 2025

-Augmented reality smart glasses are rapidly becoming one of the most exciting new trends in augmented reality in 2023.
+Smart glasses are rapidly becoming one of the most exciting new augmented reality future trends in 2024.
 The smart eyewear market will be potentially worth $17.72 billion by 2025, and it’s attracting the attention of a variety of tech market leaders from Apple to Meta.
 One of the latest devices to come out is Meta’s planned mixed reality headset, called Cambria, a new product line that is different from their Meta Quest 2.
 Apple is also expected to launch consumer-focused AR headset or glasses in the future.

 Higher quality glasses displays have long been a focus for AR hardware creators.
 Innovators in the A/V space have introduced a range of products ranging from micro displays to ultra-thin lenses for the glasses of the future.
 We should expect future smart glasses with displays that are lighter than ever and capable of delivering high-fidelity images.